orkes-io/docs/docs/codelab/orderfulfillment3.md

 ## Initial Workflow complete

 Congratulations - your automation has begun.
-BBut you still have a lot of things you'd like to automate, so we'll build on this initial workflow in [part 4 by adding an HTTP Task](/content/docs/codelab/orderfulfillment4).
+But you still have a lot of things you'd like to automate, so we'll build on this initial workflow in [part 4 by adding an HTTP Task](/content/docs/codelab/orderfulfillment4).